ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 function implemented on PC OS platform.
 Let's run printf-stdarg-2.c on Cpu0 and compare with the result of printf() function which implemented by PC OS as below.
-The start.ll is got from editing the function name of start.cpp generated output by ``clang -target mips-unknown-linux-gnu -c start.c -emit-llvm -o start.bc`` and ``llvm-dis start.bc -o start.ll`` as below.
-The function _start() is the first function run just before main() in ELF.
-You should put start.ll as the first file in lld command as below.

 .. rubric:: LLVMBackendTutorialExampleCode/InputFiles/printf-stdarg-1.c
 .. literalinclude:: ../LLVMBackendTutorialExampleCode/InputFiles/printf-stdarg-1.c